dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-error-handling/_index.md

 ﻿---
 type: docs
-title: "Error Handling .NET SDK"
+title: "Error Handling in the Dapr .NET SDK"
 linkTitle: "Error handling"
 weight: 50000
-description: Learn about Dapr error handling in the .NET SDK.
+description: Learn about error handling in the Dapr.NET SDK.
 ---